vespaman/Smoothieware-CHMT/README.md

 * Pull two wires from an unpopulated U18 pin 4 & 1 (SO8) (rs485 transciever) to pin 2 & 3 of the new isosolator chip.
 These are the RTS/CTS signals.
 * Move the 0R resistor from position R132 to position R131.
 This will connect the rx signal from the rs232 input instead of the original rs422.

-With this change, you will no longer have the extra rs232 for debug available, if this is important for you.
-If if is, the debug could instead be moved to the rs422 interface.

 #### For the 36 models, which already have the rs232 you need to;
-* Remove U33 (see above)
+* Remove U33 (see above) and connect 4 wires in its place.
 * disconnect pin 2 & 3 on U31 from board pads.
 * Pull the two wires as described.
 * Remove (or keep) the ESD protection network close to the connectors.
 (See benefits above).